Ship live translations

 Audio Device

-Get the admin-selected audio input device that overrides viewer selection.
+Get the admin-selected audio input device (overrides viewer's local selection).

 Body: {